-(B) Cranes used to elevate personnel platforms for bungee jumping shall be equipped with boom angle indicators, boom extension indicators, and drum rotation indicators.
+(B) Cranes used to elevate personnel platforms for bungee jumping shall be equipped with the following:

-(C) A positive acting device shall be used which prevents contact between the load block or overhaul ball and the boom tip (anti two-blocking device), or a system shall be used which deactivates the hoisting action before damage occurs in the event of a two-blocking situation (two-block damage prevent feature).
+(C) A positive acting device shall be used which prevents contact between the load block or overhaul ball and the boom tip (anti two-blocking device).
+If a positive acting device is not available, a system shall be used which deactivates the hoisting action before damage occurs in the event of a two-blocking situation (two-block damage prevent feature).

-(D) The crane shall be derated to fifty per cent of its capacity e.g., a rated load of three thousand pounds becomes one thousand five hundred pounds.
+(D) Cranes shall be derated to fifty per cent of its capacity e.g., a rated load of three thousand pounds becomes one thousand five hundred pounds.

-(E) Cranes shall be level, on firm footing and all outriggers fully extended and blocked.
+(E) Cranes shall be level, on firm footing and all outriggers fully extended and blocked during operation.

 (F) The load line hoist drum shall have a system or device on the power train, other than the load hoist brake, which regulates the lowering rate of speed of the hoist mechanism (controlled load lowering).
 Free fall is prohibited.